oracle-livelabs/database-maa/zdm-physical-online-with-backup/zdm-host-provision/zdm-host-provision.md

    No action needs to be taken for this lab since port 22 is already open by default for the Public subnet configured in this lab.

-   However you may need to take care of opening the port 22 for an on-premises database system.
+   However, you may need to take care of opening port 22 if your source and target deployment is different compared to the one specified in this lab.

 2. Enable Source and Target hostname resolution from ZDM service host.

-   You can enable Source and Target resolution by adding the respective Database System IP and FQDN Details to **/etc/hosts** file.
+   You can enable Source and Target hostname resolution by adding the correspnding Database System IP and FQDN Details to **/etc/hosts** file in ZDM service host.

    Please follow below steps.